Enjoy Oxford Fresh this Winter

 The Where: Habitual Chocolate

-At Habitual Chocolate in Woodstock, Philippe Lehner crafts artisan chocolate from bean to bar in house.
+At Habitual Chocolate in Woodstock, Angela Neddo crafts artisan chocolate from bean to bar in house.
 That means that the taste of each bar is influenced by the growing conditions of the beans that he uses.

 Similar to wine, this allows you to taste the unique terroir that differs in each bar depending on where the beans were grown.
 It's seriously tasty and will bring even those who don't like dark chocolate, a true appreciation for it.

 Fancy some holiday treats?
-Philippe makes an AWESOME hot chocolate or mocha that you can get in bags to make at home or as a hot to-go drink.
-He also makes dipped fruit (year-round) and fondue kits in the winter!
+Angela makes an AWESOME hot chocolate or mocha that you can get in bags to make at home or as a hot to-go drink.
+She also makes dipped fruit (year-round) and fondue kits in the winter!

 To Market, We Go!